paragliding training center

 A pilot in England asked me about modifying the stock throttle for cruise control.
 After thinking about it, I do not recommend it.
 Runaway engines and emergency shutdowns are conditions that require instant control of the throttle and a cruise control adds more complexity to a cascading event such as a stuck cruise control, a faulty kill switch, a broken throttle spring, or a glider deflation.
 The pilot who had the stuck cruise control rolled his trike and did a lot of damage (propeller, cage, etc.) What if his lines to the glider had gotten into the spinning propeller?
 Think about this sort of thing before making modifications to your throttle.

-Lines getting caught in a spinning propeller?
 Anyone who has experienced a runaway engine knows what I am talking about.
 It is terrifying.
 However, if the above throttle spring modification is done (applies to most paramotors), throttle pressure is greatly lessened and will be much more comfortable when flying for many hours.

 For those wishing for a way to construct a cruise control, I would modify the existing throttle pivot (drill it out) and insert a screw with a plastic knurled knob.
 Shortening the pivot will allow the throttle halves to be squeezed together by the knob and screw enough to lock it.